Ramish93/Ramish93/README.md

 # My name is Syed Ramish

-## Full stack JavaScript Developer with skills in Python and Golang.
+## Full stack JavaScript/TypeScript Developer.

 A tech enthusiast always motivated to learn, gain new skills and continuously improve myself.
 As a developer, besides problem solving and overcoming obstacles, I love interacting with my team and doing something fun.
 I have years of experiences of different fields before I finally decided to get into web development, something I was always passionate about.

-- 🌍  I'm based in Stockholm
+- 🌍  I'm based in Stockholm.
 - ✉️  You can contact me at syed.hassan@appliedtechnology.se || [ramishshah93@gmail.com](mailto:ramishshah93@gmail.com)
-- 🧠  I'm learning Go
+- 🧠  I'm learning Python.
-- ⚡  noob COD player 😁
+- ⚡  noob COD player 😁.

 ### Skills